mozsearch/mozsearch/docs/index-directory-contents.md

 # Index Directory Contents

-If you look inside an index directory (ex: `~/index/mozilla-central` on an AWS server), these are the files and sub-trees you may find, and who put them there.
+If you look inside an index directory (ex: `~/index/firefox-main` on an AWS server), these are the files and sub-trees you may find, and who put them there.
 Simpler configurations with fewer platforms will be simpler.

-Note that many of the files referenced here are from the https://github.com/mozsearch/mozsearch-mozilla configuration repository, most specifically referencing the "mozilla-central" tree in its config1.json.
+Note that many of the files referenced here are from the https://github.com/mozsearch/mozsearch-mozilla configuration repository, most specifically referencing the "firefox-main" tree in its config1.json.

 Directories:
 - `analysis`: Directory hierarchy that directly corresponds to the paths exposed by the searchfox UI as a single unified namespace where objdir files are folded into `__GENERATED__`.
 Each file has the name of its corresponding source/generated file and contains JSON analysis data.
 It is populated by the indexing process.
-For mozilla-central and similar builds, some of the indexing (ex: C++) occurs on the taskcluster build machine and is inherently per-platform, with `process-gecko-analysis.sh` using the per-platform `process-tc-artifacts.sh` to process the per-platform data and then
+For firefox-main and similar builds, some of the indexing (ex: C++) occurs on the taskcluster build machine and is inherently per-platform, with `process-gecko-analysis.sh` using the per-platform `process-tc-artifacts.sh` to process the per-platform data and then